Statistical activity code: 40402

 The news release “Film production” once a year.
 The news release can be viewed on the website of Statistics Estonia in the section Uudiskiri (in Estonian).

-Data are published under the subject area “Social life /Culture” in the statistical database at http://pub.stat.ee.
+Data are published in the statistical database at https://andmed.stat.ee/en/stat under the subject area “Social life / Culture / Film” in the following tables:

 Statistics Estonia performs all statistical activities according to an international model (Generic Statistical Business Process Model – GSBPM).
 According to the GSBPM, the final phase of statistical activities is overall evaluation using information gathered in each phase or sub-process; this information can take many forms, including feedback from users, process metadata, system metrics and suggestions from employees.
 This information is used to prepare the evaluation report which outlines all the quality problems related to the specific statistical activity and serves as input for improvement actions.